Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ![Change variable position](images/ui_diagram_reposition_variable.png "Change variable position")

 Of course this seems a bit cumbersome.
 Note earlier versions of ModuleStudio allowed to do this using drag n drop.
-It was even possible to move one or multiple fields from one entity into another one.
 This is currently not possible, but going to be re-implemented very soon.

 ### Move fields between entities